wp-plugins/confident-captcha/readme.txt

 == Changelog ==
 = 2.5.3 =
-* Added legacy support for IE7 + IE5 quirks mode
+* Added legacy support on Confident CAPTCHA for IE7 + IE5 quirks mode
-* Alternate inline style for display with ads to the right or below the CAPTCHA
+* Alternate inline CAPTCHA style for display with ads to the right or below the CAPTCHA

 = 2.5.2 =
 * Added new inline display style so that Confident CAPTCHA does not appear on top of content but now inline with it as well.
 Try it out!

 = 2.5.1 =
 * Added new CAPTCHA Color choices including:  Brown, Blue, Grey, Violet, Maroon, and Lime!
-* Improved the UI to have less issues when displayed near the bottom of a page.
+* Improved CAPTCHA UI to have less issues when displayed near the bottom of a page.
 = 2.5 =
-* Enable AJAX to see if the solution was correct/incorrect immediately.
+* Enable AJAX for Confident CAPTCHA to see if the solution was correct/incorrect immediately.
 * Max tries, set the number of times a user can solve Confident CAPTCHA.

 == Upgrade Notice ==
 = 2.5.3 =
- Added legacy support for IE7, IE5 Quirks document mode, additional inline display style for sites with ads enabled.
+ Added legacy support to Confident CAPTCHA for IE7, IE5 Quirks document mode, additional inline CAPTCHA display style for sites with ads enabled.
 = 2.5.2 =
- Added new inline display style so that Confident CAPTCHA does not appear on top of content but now inline with it as well.
+ Added new CAPTCHA inline display style so that Confident CAPTCHA does not appear on top of content but now inline with it as well.
 Try it out!
 = 2.5.1 =
    Added new CAPTCHA Color choices including:  Brown, Blue, Grey, Violet, Maroon, and Lime!
-   Improved the UI to have less issues when displayed near the bottom of a page.
+   Improved CAPTCHA UI to have less issues when displayed near the bottom of a page.
 = 2.5 =
-Introduces immediate feedback via AJAX as well as lets you limit the number of times a user may solve the CAPTCHA per pageview.
+Confident CAPTCHA now has immediate feedback via AJAX as well as lets you limit the number of times a user may solve the CAPTCHA per pageview.

 == ATTENTION ==
 To install our CAPTCHA you have to follow instructions in Installation tab.
 Otherwise the CAPTCHA won't work correctly.